SyncfusionExamples/Open-Save-HTML-in-Web-Document-Editor/README.md

-# Open-Save-HTML-in-Web-Document-Editor
+# Open Save HTML in Web Document Editor

-The Syncfusion Document Editor is a comprehensive word processing component that allows users to create, edit, and format documents directly in the browser.
-This implementation appears to be part of the EJ2 (Essential JS 2) suite of UI components.
+The Syncfusion® Document Editor is a comprehensive word processing component that provides a rich, Word-like viewing and editing experience directly in the browser.
+It enables users to create, edit, view, and print Word documents (DOCX, WordML, DOC, RTF, TXT) seamlessly within your applications.
+Furthermore, it can be easily integrated with server APIs to load and save documents.

 This repository provides a comprehensive example of how to open and save documents in HTML format using the Syncfusion® Document Editor (a.k.a Word Processor) component.